Skip to main content

 Serve Examples

-# Default — localhost:8000 with hot reload, auto-detects .env.production or .env
+# Default — localhost:8000 with hot reload, auto-detects .env.develop or .env

 fastman serve

-# Use development environment
+# Use develop environment

-fastman serve --env=development
+fastman serve --env=develop

 # Use staging environment